The walnut tree is the reason the Church of Santa Maria del Popolo was built.

 When to Visit

-The best times to visit San Gimignano are late spring when the surrounding countryside is drenched in the freshest greens imaginable and in September/October when golden light and crisp days make sightseeing a pleasure.
+The best times for a visit to San Gimignano are late spring when the surrounding countryside is drenched in the freshest greens imaginable and in September/October when golden light and crisp days make sightseeing a pleasure.

 Just remember to take along a rain jacket and a sweater.